CAEP Accountability Measures - Initial-Licensure Level

 Initial Programs: Grade-Point Averages

-At the point of program completion, initial licensure candidates also demonstrate competency by earning an overall GPA of at least 2.5.
-For our initial licensure programs, the overall average GPA at program completion during 2022-2023 was 3.41 for Elementary Education Grades 1-5 and 2.98 for Secondary Education.
+At the point of program completion, initial licensure candidates also demonstrate competency by earning an overall GPA of at least 3.24.
+For our initial licensure programs, the overall average GPA at program completion during 2024-2025 academic year was 3.28 for Elementary Education Grades 1-5, 3.04 for History - Social Studies Concentration, 2.89 - Kinesiology-Pedagogy, and 3.36 Elementary Education/ Special Education M/M Grades 1-5.
 The EPP’s GPA disaggregated data is included in Initial Program Candidates’ Average GPA at Completion by Program table attached.
 (See table attached for data for the Initial Program Candidates’ Average GPA at Completion by Program)

 Title II Reporting